hueyhe/babel-plugin-transform-import-ignore/README.md

 ## Usage

 Configure the plguin in your babel configuration file and specify the import paths that you want to ignore.
+Wildcard identifier `*` is supported.

 ```.babalrc
 {